 City buses are the main mode of public transport for most urban locals.
 These are cheap and usually good quality, but they can also get crowded, not to mention delayed thanks to things like floods.

-There are also many, many long-distance buses and a huge selection of bus companies to choose from.
+There are also many long-distance buses and a huge selection of bus companies to choose from.
 Make sure to do your research on these – seriously – as accidents happen often.
-In 2018 alone there have been several fatal crashes and, in particular, the mountain roads in Peru can be super dangerous.

 We wouldn’t say that buses in Peru are safe, exactly, as some statistics may prove otherwise.
-The UK government even issues a warning: “where possible avoid overnight travel, especially in mountainous and remote regions.”
 Sometimes, however, bus travel is unavoidable if you want to get where you’re going.

 When it comes to your luggage, don’t use the overhead compartments.
 Always put them in the proper storage under the bus.